 Cypress

 Cypress is another framework that has made the life of testers much easier.
-It reduces the problems faced while using Selenium by using a different architecture than that of Selenium.
-In this tutorial, we will tell ourselves more about Cypress.
+It reduces the problems faced while using Selenium by using a different architecture from that of Selenium.
+In this tutorial, we will learn more about Cypress.

 What is Cypress?

-As we’ve had an occasion to say that before, Cypress is an end-to-end automation testing framework.
-To create the tests in Cypress we’re using Mocha which is a JavaScript programming language framework.
+As we’ve had occasion to say before, Cypress is an end-to-end automation testing framework.
+To create the tests in Cypress, we’re using Mocha, which is a JavaScript testing framework.
 Cypress makes asynchronous testing simple and convenient.
 It also uses a BDD/TDD assertion library and a browser to pair with any JavaScript testing framework.

 How does it work?